 I was forced to sell my land.
 The market for raw land was still not there.
 I barely sold it within the five years before they would have stolen both it and the money I paid for it.

 Assessing properties is not constitutional.
 To be constitutional all taxes must be indirect or excises.
-Direct taxes are on States not people.
-The very name of this office and officer is a fraud.
+(Art 1.8.1) Direct taxes are on States not people.
+(Art 1.9.4) The very name of this office and officer is a fraud.
 It completely violates the principle of “life, liberty and property” being sacrosanct.

-Like so many government oppressions we suffer under today, it started roughly in the 1920s as a small fee at county offices.
-Since it was small and affected few people in minor ways no one did anything to stop it.
+Like so many government oppressions we suffer under today, it started somewhere around the the 1920s as a small fee at county offices.
+Since it was small and affected few people in only minor ways no one did anything to stop it.
 Over time it grew in size and scope as new generations who knew no better were directed to “just accept it as part of life.”

 If a “necktie party” was the reward for stealing a horse, then what is the reward for stealing a whole ranch?